ingadhoc/product/product_replenishment_cost_sale_margin/README.rst

 Use Replenishment Cost on Sale Margin
 =====================================

 #.
-When computing cost and margin on sales orders, use replenishment cost instead of accounting cost (standard_cost)
+When computing cost and margin on sales orders, use replenishment cost instead of accounting cost (standard_price)

 Installation
 ============